NotYusta/grafana-alert-tts-windows/readme_en.md

 # If the Indonesian TTS Voice Is Not Available on Windows

-## How to Add Indonesian Language and Enable TTS Voice:
+## How to Add Indonesian Language and Enable TTS Voice

 1. Open **Settings** > **Time & Language** > **Language & Region**
 2. Click **Add a language**, then search for and add **Indonesian**